titanlambda/identity-cloning-toolkit-ICT/README.md

 ---
 ### 11. Set up the server (with GPU) which will generate the lip-sync video.
 ---
 WORK IN PROGRESS.
-I WILL BE RELEASING THIS PART TOMORROW DURING MY TALK...
+I WILL BE RELEASING THIS PART SOON...

 ## Contribution